simplysameer333/OPB-SpringBoot/README.md

+THIS IS NOT COORECT, PLEASE DNT FOLLOW README

 ## Open Bank API client implemented with Spring Boot
 This is a technology demonstration of the OBP API `v3.1.0` capabilities.
 This project provides Java bindings to sveral OBP REST API endpoints, including banks, branches, accounts and transactions.
 Included is also a demo webpage that puts all available bank branches in the `https://apisandbox.openbankproject.com` sandbox on a map.